osch/lua-mtint/README.md

 * **`mtint.error.interrupt`**

-  The current state or coroutine has been interrupted by invoking *mtint.interrupt()*.
+  The current state or coroutine has been interrupted by invoking *mtint.interrupt()* and no interrupt handler function was set via *mtint.sethook()*.

 * **`mtint.error.not_supported`**